aimclub/ECG/benchmarks_ptb_xl.md

 | BER  | 33.79%  |
 | MI  | 56.55%  |

-### ECG embedding classification

-#### Classification between Normal and Abnormal classes
+### Classification between Normal and Abnormal classes

 Performed with `ecg_is_normal`.

-It is possible to specify a separate class of abnormalities for which sample data will be selected:
+The model supports specifying the abnormality class for which subset data will be selected:
  - STTC (ST/T Change)
  - MI (Myocardial Infarction)
  - HYP (Hypertrophy)
  - CD (Conduction Disturbance)
  - ALL (All available classes)

-The following parameters were used to train the KNN-classifier:
- - Neighbours number = 3
- - Shots number (sample data) = 7

 Accuracy and F1-score are used to evaluate each scenario.